 But stop for a moment and think about the consequences of using all these settings.
 One not-so-great result is error fatigue, or ‘cry wolf’ syndrome, where the sheer number of errors and their apparent (and often actual) triviality leads people to ignore the warnings altogether.
 They are also likely to assume that there are no other issues beyond what’s reported, which is definitely risky.

 One recent example I saw was a document with 54 warnings shown in the small bar at the bottom of the layout document – and this was after fixing the various broken links to images that had been moved around in the Finder.
 The errors were all down to two things: images in RGB rather than CMYK mode, and overset text.
 In this case the output was to be PDF using the Press Quality preset, so all colour would be converted to CMYK in the output, using the custom specified FOGRA27 destination.
 Leaving images in RGB mode means not taking direct charge of the conversion process, but the end result was exactly the same.
 This is known as an RGB workflow, and despite the warnings preflight software likes to give there’s nothing inherently wrong with it.
-As long as you do make sure the final conversion – wherever that might be – is appropriate.
+In fact it’s a more flexible and more modern style of working, and it work well… as long as you make sure the final conversion – wherever in the production process that might be – is appropriate.
 As for the overset text, this was caused by stray return characters spilling out of the end of a couple of dozen or so text boxes.
 No visible content was lost, but the extra returns were too much for the boxes to hold.